themartiancompany/seamless-transactions-infinite-possibilities-hackaton/dependencies.md

 I've written in order to safely manage almost any kind of online binary resources.
 It is extensively used in all the applications reported in this page.

+I suppose it must be underlined the file system has its own dependency tree, which seems to me large enough not to see fit for the scope of this page.

+For further information about them consult the file system documentation.

 ### [Ethereum Virtual Machine Contracts' Source Index](https://github.com/themartiancompany/evm-contracts-source-index)